 Regardless of a person's age, the manufacture, sale, transfer, purchase, transportation, possession, use or consumption of alcohol (in any form), and/or possession or display of empty alcohol beverage containers anywhere on NDSCS owned or controlled property and/or sponsored or supervised events is prohibited.
-For more information and to view the full NDSCS Alcohol and Other Drug Policy, visit NDSCS.edu/alcoholinfo.
+For more information and to view the full NDSCS Alcohol and Other Drug Policy, visit www.NDSCS.edu/Alcoholinfo.

-Any student present in a room/suite/apartment or on NDSCS property where the alcohol policy is being violated, whether participating or not, may be found responsible for a violation of this section of the Code based on passive participation as outlined in Section 3.2.
+Any individual present in a room/suite/apartment or on NDSCS property where the alcohol policy is being violated, whether participating or not, may be found responsible for a violation of the alcohol policy related to passive participation